Not Worth Mentioning? A Pilot Study on Salient Proposition Annotation: Evaluation

 \section{Evaluation}

-Because most propositions are not salient (around 90\%, depending on the genre/document), we anticipate that \% agreement (propositions two annotators assign the same label) is an optimistic quality metric; we therefore also report Cohen's kappa, which takes into account the probability of chance agreement.
-We measure agreement in four increasingly lenient scenarios: 1. exact agreement, incl. all EDUs; 2. strictly literal agreement, disregarding disagreements involving components; 3. strictly matching agreement, the same but disregarding approximates; and 4. strictly matching agreement, the same as 3. but treating `duplicate' units as interchangeable (annotators agree if they both flag one in a set as salient, or both flag none).
+Because most propositions are not salient ($\sim$90\%, depending on the genre/document), we anticipate that \% agreement (propositions two annotators assign the same label) is an optimistic metric; we therefore also report Cohen's kappa, which takes into account the probability of chance agreement.
+We measure agreement in four increasingly lenient scenarios: 1. exact agreement, incl. all EDUs; 2. strictly literal agreement, disregarding disagreements involving components; 3. strictly matching agreement, the same but disregarding approximates; and 4. strictly matching duplicate-agnostic agreement, the same as 3. but treating `duplicate' units as interchangeable (annotators agree if they both flag one in a set as salient, or both flag none).

-Table \ref{tab:agreement} show that strict agreement is only moderate.
-Tolerating interchangeable duplicate units (several ways of mentioning `the same thing') substantially raises agreement (5.9\% micro $\kappa$).
-Component alignments are responsible for the most disagreements (8.6\% micro $\kappa$), much more than non-component approximates add (3.98\%).
+Table \ref{tab:agreement} shows that strict agreement is only moderate.
+Tolerating interchangeable duplicates (ways of mentioning `the same thing') substantially raises agreement (+5.9\% micro $\kappa$).
+Component alignments are responsible for the most disagreements (+8.6\% micro $\kappa$ when disregarded), much more than non-component approximates add (+3.98\%).

 Qualitatively we note cases where annotators focus more on lexical overlap than identical reference.
-For example for a summary mentioning `a memory of the last time they saw a "yellow man"', one annotator selected `I remembered the only "yellow man" I had ever seen', while another omitted `I had ever seen', which references `seeing', but may mean the specific seeing event or experience in general.
-Fragment component mentions also posed difficulties: one summary mentions a `family', but the text enumerates only the members including two EDUs for the mother: `my mother twisting her hands' and `my father's wife with red eyes'.
+For example for a summary mentioning `\textit{a memory of the last time they saw a "yellow man"}', one annotator selected `\textit{I remembered the only "yellow man" I had ever seen}', while another omitted `\textit{I had ever seen}', which references `seeing', but may mean the specific seeing event or experience in general.
+Fragment component mentions also posed difficulties: one summary mentions a `family', but the text enumerates only the members including two EDUs for the mother: `\textit{my mother twisting her hands}' and `\textit{my father's wife with red eyes}'.
 Different annotators preferred each of these: one argued for the first based on text order, while the other preferred the second since it did not include a superfluous verb `twisting', a proposition that did not appear in the summary.